-The Department of Environment and Mineral Resources advice the Government of Greenland on environmental issues related to mineral resources.
+The Department of Environment and Mineral Resources advise the Government of Greenland on environmental issues related to mineral resources.
 This includes consultancy related to exploration and exploitation of minerals and offshore activities related to oil and gas exploration.

 The abandoned cryolite mine at Ivittuut, from where the Arsuk Fjord is affected with heavy metals.
 Photo: M. Birch Larsen.

 The Greenland subsoil contains a variety of valuable minerals, rare earth metals, precious metals, precious stones, coal, graphite and uranium.
 Greenland has been a mining nation since the late 1700’s, where coal was excavated in Qaarsut on the Nuussauq Peninsula.